gatity/camunda-csharp-client/csharp-client/docs/MetricsApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new MetricsApi(httpClient, config, httpClientHandler);
-            var date = 2013-10-20T19:20:30+01:00;  // DateTime? | The date prior to which all task worker metrics should be deleted. (optional)
+            var date = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | The date prior to which all task worker metrics should be deleted. (optional)

             try
             {